willmino/Azure_Data_Factory_ETL_Pipeline/Files/Power BI/README.md

 - Here is an image of the First Data Set in the Dashboard:
 - ![Dataset1](https://github.com/willmino/Azure_Data_Factory_ETL_Pipeline/blob/main/Files/Images/Dataset_1.png)

-- Here is an image of the Second Data Set in the Dashboard:
+- Here is an image of the Second Data Set in the Dashboard.
+This happened after changing the input data set and triggering the Refresh:
 - ![Dataset2](https://github.com/willmino/Azure_Data_Factory_ETL_Pipeline/blob/main/Files/Images/Dataset_1.png)